Six strategies for extending XML schemas in a single namespace

 <xs:element name="HTMLExample"> <xs:complexType mixed="true"> <xs:sequence> <xs:any minOccurs="0" maxOccurs="unbounded" processContents="skip"/> </xs:sequence> <xs:anyAttribute processContents="skip"/> </xs:complexType> </xs:element>

-thus extending the types of elements allowed overall in the document—albeit
+inside this element, thus extending the types of elements allowed overall in the

 Listing 15.
 Valid HTMLExample data instance